KhorunzhyiAl/picspeak_mobile/README.md

-# Picspeak
+# Picspeak (work in progress)
 Platform for organizing interactive online presentations